 ISP insurance plans are designed to provide our members with a simple, straightforward claims process.
 We hope you’ll remain healthy and safe during your time abroad, but if you do need medical care, it should be as easy as possible for you!
 All of our plans provide access to a network of doctors and medical providers to provide you with convenient access to healthcare.
 In most cases if you visit an in-network provider within your plan, the provider will submit your claim directly to your insurance plan.

 If the medical provider has not submitted your claim and you have paid the medical provider for the services provided, you will need to submit the itemized bill from the medical provider and receipt showing the amount paid, along with a completed claim form, to the claims administrator.
 You can learn more and find additional details about the claims process by visiting our Making a Claim page.

 How do I check the status of my claims?

-Can I request a refund of premium?
+Can I cancel my insurance and request a refund of premium?